 In 2007 I left my Government job and struck out on my own working out of a home office.
 Being a subscriber to Ancestry and Find My Past, with more time and the explosive growth in the availability of digital records via the Internet, I began to make rapid advances in my family trees and my interest in history generally accelerated.
-Contacts with other family history researchers were made and a couple of these evolved into productive collaboration.
-Realising one would unlikely ever write the definitive family history – the research never ends – I began to write ‘stories’ for family consumption and as a means of documenting my research.
-Inspired by an on-line research collaborator, I have ventured into the Blog World as a means to achieving this.
+Contacts with other family history researchers were made, and a couple of these evolved into productive collaboration.
+Realising one would unlikely ever write the definitive family history, the research never ends, I began to write ‘stories’ for family consumption and as a means of documenting my research.
+Inspired by an online research collaborator, I have ventured into the ‘Blog World’ as a means to achieve this.

-I trust my family, fellow researchers and followers will enjoy these tentative steps.
+I trust my family, fellow researchers, and followers will enjoy these tentative steps.